openstack-archive/stx-docs/doc/source/installation_guide/latest/index.rst

    -  Minimum memory: 32 GB.
    -  Hard drives:

-      -  Primary hard drive, minimum 500 GB for OS.
+      -  Primary hard drive with a minimum 500 GB for OS.
-      -  1 or more additional hard drives for ephemeral VM storage.
+      -  One or more additional hard drives for ephemeral VM storage.

-   -  2 or more physical Ethernet interfaces: MGMT network and 1 or more provider networks.
+   -  Two or more physical Ethernet interfaces: MGMT network and one or more provider networks.
    -  PXE boot support.

 -  **All-In-One Simplex or Duplex, controller + compute hosts**

-   -  Minimum processor is:
+   -  Minimum processor:

       -  Typical hardware form factor: